Skip to main content

 Internal and external relationships

 The CFO role is an important hub in the company, and as the spider in the web, a CFO has to have a grasp of his or her stakeholders, both to be able to address questions and to be able to signal business events with a strong impact on the company.
-It is also important to know who is to have information about what.
+It is also important to know who should have information about what.
 Create direct information channels for what is important for the company.

 Establish relationships with the management group

-• the employees in general.
+• The employees in general

-• major customers and suppliers who are critical to the business.
+• Major customers and suppliers who are critical to the business

-• the investors.
+• The investors.
 Determine and root an approach to investor relations.
 Document comments from important investors.

 Understanding and developing the business model